junseonghwan/nbsr/implementation_notes.md

 Typically, when we talk about feature wise dispersion parameterization, there is no sample specific covariates in the dispersion model as that necessarily yields observation wise dispersion.

+Two classes for handling trended vs free dispersion parameterization (`NBSRTrended` vs `NegativeBinomialRegressionModel`):

 Workflow 1: pre-specify dispersion (from DESeq2 or EdgeR) and run NBSR to see how the results change.

+Generate a file containing dispersion estimates and save it as `dispersion.csv` in the `data_path`.
+Then, run

+`python nbsr/main.py train data_path var1 var2 [options]`.

+As long as the program finds `dispersion.csv` in the `data_path`, `--dispersion_model_path` and `--observation_wise` flags will be ignored; NBSR with dispersion fixed at the pre-specified values will be used.

+This will use `NegativeBinomialRegressionModel`.

-Workflow 2: $N <= 10$ and allowing for observation wise dispersion.
+Workflow 2: observation wise dispersion using initial fit of $\hat{\mu}_{ij}$.

-+ Initial fit of dispersion may be quite large -- so we should cap it at some value or have another prior defined on each $\phi_{ij}$?
-+ When eliciting prior, we fit linear model on observation specific dispersion via trended mean (so estimate dispersion parameters b rather than directly maximing $\phi_{ij}$ and then fitting b -- although both should be tried).
-Later the linear model can be generalized to be a local regression on $\log \pi_{ij}$.
++ When eliciting prior, we fit linear model on observation specific dispersion via trended mean.
+TODO: the linear model can be generalized to local regression on $\log \pi_{ij}$.

-+ Then, either fix dispersion values and fit beta for posterior or allow free observation parameters regulated by prior.
+`python nbsr/main.py eb data_path var1 var2 -f path_to_mu_hat.csv`

+This will first estimate prior model parameters $b$ and then, estimate NBSR parameters using trended dispersion.

+This will use `NBSRTrended`.

 Workflow 3: observation wise using sample specific covariates and trended ($N > 10$).